Workshops: Deck chairs on the beach

 NB Before visiting your GP it’s often helpful to make a list of your ADHD symptoms/ examples of how your life is affected.
 Alternatively you can complete a self-rating questionnaire like this one or this online version.
 Do complete & send this to them first.
 Then visit/ book a call with your GP – saying you believe you may have ADHD.

-1. Visit/ speak with your GP: (They may or may not be familiar with ADHD in adults).
-Have the questionnaire above at hand and be prepared to explain how you feel ADHD affects you.
+1. Visit/ speak with your GP: Have the above questionnaire to hand and be prepared to explain how you feel ADHD affects you in your day to day life.

 2. Sometimes a GP may dismiss your symptoms as not ADHD- or refer you for other mental health support first.
 However, according to NICE guidelines, your GP is not qualified to say if you definitely have ADHD or not.
-They should just acknowledge there is a possibility that you may have it and refer on for assessment.
+They should just acknowledge that there is a possibility that you may have it, and refer you on for assessment.

 3. Referral: A well-informed GP will usually refer you to your local ADHD clinic.
 It’s worth trying to establish the currently expected waiting time – you may be lucky and have a relatively short wait time.
 If the waiting time is over a year you could consider using Right To Choose (see below).

-• This allows you to choose any online ADHD assessment service delivered by an NHS provider.
+• RTC allows you to choose any online ADHD assessment service delivered by an NHS provider.
+(See below for more about choosing your RTC provider)

 • RTC is a recently discovered option.
 It is legally robust, and many people now use this option to reduce their wait for assessment.